denvdm/MBI-pipeline/README.md

 # MBI-pipeline

-Tools and workflows for computing **Metabolic Brain Index (MBI)** metrics by combining MRI-based normative deviations with PET-derived metabolic priors.
+A modular R-based pipeline for computing Metabolic Brain Index (MBI) metrics by integrating MRI-based normative deviations with PET-derived metabolic priors.

-The pipeline supports:
-- Estimation of **GBI** (Global Brain Index): unweighted whole-brain deviation score
-- Computation of **MBI_raw**: PET-weighted deviation index
-- Computation of **MBI**: alignment metric derived as the residual of *MBI_raw ~ GBI*
-- Scripts for PET preprocessing, PET extraction, normative modelling, aggregation, and outcome analyses
-- A fully self-contained toy example
+This repository is designed to be:
+- Self-contained: each stage is runnable end-to-end from the command line.
+- Generalizable: minimal assumptions about cohort or dataset specifics; paths and parameters live in a config file.
+- Composable: run the full pipeline or only the stages you need.

 ---